 While there are no racially or ethnically concentrated areas of poverty (R/ECAPs) in Yuba County, there are concentrated areas of poverty that correspond with areas of high diversity.
 R/ECAPs, as defined by HUD, are areas in which 50 percent or more of the population identifies as non-White and with 40 percent or more of individuals living below the poverty line.
 There is a R/ECAP located just west of County limits in Yuba City.
 Overall, there has been a slight increase in diversity, and thus a trend toward more complete integration across the County in recent years, as shown in Figure H-2.
 In 2010, all of the unincorporated County north of Woodruff Road and east of Loma Rice Road had a diversity index of less than 40, with 100 being perfect diversity and 0 being no diversity.
 This area included the unincorporated communities of Browns Valley, Oregon House, and all others to the east.
 By 2018, the diversity index in areas south of Oregon House and north of Dobbins and east of Brownsville had increased slightly to an index score between 40 and 55 (Figure H-2).
 The more urbanized areas surrounding the City of Marysville and south along Highway 70 have experienced less change and maintained the higher levels of diversity shown.
 The increase in diversity from west to east mirrors patterns in the greater region; however, most areas northeast and southeast of the County still have low levels of diversity, suggesting that Yuba County is more accessible to a variety of residents.
 Despite regional trends to the west where the predominant population is Hispanic, the Yuba County population is still predominantly non-Hispanic White.
 The highest rate of non-English speaking households is around the unincorporated community of Linda, while the rest of the County is predominantly English-speaking households (see Figure H-3).
-Diversity in southwestern Yuba County reflects Sutter and Yolo counties in the SACOG region, while northeastern portions of Yuba County are more similar to Placer and El Dorado counties.
-The distribution of diversity in the SACOG region reflects historic economic trends resulting in more agricultural communities in the west led by predominantly non-White populations, while eastern portions of the region are more dispersed across the foothills and dominated by higher income, White households.
-Yuba County reflects integration patterns more dominant in the western region.

 Since 2014, there has been a slight decrease in the rate of poverty in unincorporated areas of the County.
 In 2014, greater than 25 percent of households in all areas north of Oregon House and areas south of the City of Marysville to McGowan Parkway were below the federal poverty line.
 All other areas south of Marysville typically had higher rates of poverty than other parts of the County.
 However, by 2019, the percentage of households below the poverty line had decreased slightly in the northern unincorporated portion of the County (including north of Oregon House); however, the areas west of Olivehurst and surrounding the community of Linda still have the highest rate of poverty (greater than 25 percent of the population), as shown in Figure H-4.
-Much of Yuba County has a higher rate of poverty than areas to the west in Sutter County, but a lower rate than Butte County to the north, surrounding the City of Oroville.
+Much of Yuba County has a higher rate of poverty than areas to the west in Sutter County, but a lower rate than Butte County to the north, past the City of Oroville.
 However, the slight decline in poverty that the County has experienced in recent years reflects the trends of most surrounding areas, including unincorporated areas of Sutter, Butte, and Placer Counties.
-Across the SACOG region since 2014, the concentrations of households living at or below the poverty line have decreased.
-Rather than resulting in greater concentrations in new areas, it appears households are generally more distributed across the region.
-However, it is important to note that the decline in poverty is not indicative of greater access to housing opportunities as housing prices have continued to rise and remain unattainable for many households.
-The rate and distribution of poverty in much of Yuba County is similar to the unincorporated areas of most counties in the SACOG region indicating an overall need for affordable housing.
+It is important to note that the decline in poverty is not indicative of greater access to housing opportunities.